xor2003/masm2c/README.md

-MASM x86 to C translator 0.8 and Inertia Player 1.22 source code.
+MASM x86 to C translator 0.8
 ==============
 Translator may be used to port your DOS assembler code to SDL C. Since there is no working decompiler for 16 bit DOS code yet.
 Your porting path: